 As six years of JLR Explore have rolled by, the entire landscape of content consumption has undergone a sea change.
 Many a times, JLR Explore has weathered these changing consumer patterns.
-We have had our share of self-doubt whether JLR Explore has outlived its time and its relevance in nature storytelling in long form, where the whole world seems to be fixated on quick visual stimulation.
-However, I often run into young IFS cadets joining the State, who tell me that the portal was very useful and that it provided great insights into the wilderness of Karnataka, on a single platform.
+We have had our share of self-doubt whether JLR Explore has outlived its time and relevance in nature storytelling in long-form, where the whole world seems to be fixated on quick visual stimulation.
+However, I often run into young IFS cadets joining the state, who tell me that the portal was very useful and that it provided great insights into the wilderness of Karnataka, on a single platform.
 The research community shared the same feedback as well.
 The wildlife photography community spoke excitedly about it during my outings in the forest.
-When the same thing was heard across various quarters, we realized that we had put together something good.
+When the same thing was heard across various quarters, we realised that we had put together something good.

 Every anniversary of JLR Explore is also the time for us to reflect on our strengths and I believe there’s nothing wrong in putting them down.
 The site is considered a ready reckoner for all things about wildlife and nature in Karnataka.
 Crowdsourcing content from writers and photographers is a model that has worked very well.
 A lot of lesser-known natural areas came into focus.
 Popular articles on JLR Explore helped in actual conservation of the habitats and species.
-Documenting nature stories have set the tone for showcasing enriching natural history film sequences.
-Above all, a conservation community was stitched up.
+Documenting nature stories have set the tone for showcasing enriching natural-history film sequences.
+Above all, a conservation community was stitched together.

-The spirit of JLR Explore is sustained mainly due to the untiring efforts of the team, headed by Karthik, the Editor-in-Chief.
-He works in tandem with the team to keep the site going besides writing his own blog, Wild Wanderer.
-Radha Rangarajan ensures content is sorted and ready, in the midst of her many roles between Nature in Focus and JLR Explore.
+The spirit of JLR Explore has sustained mainly due to the untiring efforts of the team, headed by Karthik, the Editor-in-Chief.
+He works in tandem with the team to keep the site going, besides writing his own blog, Wild Wanderer.
+Radha Rangarajan ensures that the content is sorted and ready, in the midst of her many roles between Nature in Focus and JLR Explore.
 Raji Sunderkrishnan juggles between her professional commitments and keeps things moving smoothly.
 Indefatigable as they are, they work extra hours to keep JLR Explore going.
 The platform owes it existence these three people for continuing to carry on the mantle of putting out stories on nature.